 - Advise successful and unsuccessful short-listed providers of your decision in writing.
 You may like to provide them feedback on their proposals to you.

 Ensure that your ICT technical support contract meets your needs.
 If you are at all uncertain about anything, consider getting legal advice.

-- Duration of the contract – It should be clear how long your contract is for, and if a rollover under the same terms are possible.
+- Duration of the contract – It should be clear how long your contract is for, and if a rollover under the same terms is possible.
 How the contract is terminated, and at what cost, also needs to be clear.
 In general, contracts should be for 1–3 years.

 - Keep your contract current – Ensure you are clear about the payment terms.
 Ensure that any conditions relating to who can work on your system are to your satisfaction (for example, are other contractors allowed to do work?).

 - The cost – There are several common models for costing ICT technical support that will be worth exploring with your potential provider.
 These include:

 - a fixed number of hours for a set fee – extra work is charged at an hourly rate.
 Unused hours may or may not be accrued and used for larger projects